quux00/mybatis-koans/README.md

 Unfortunately, the setup for the MyBatis koans is not as simple as the Ruby koans, since you have to set up and configure a database, load a standard dataset, and configure the MyBatis system for it.
 So you'll need to roll up your sleeves a bit before you can get started meditating on the koans themselves.

 However, we now provide a fast-track: using maven and the H2 database is the fastest way to get going.
 Using maven with PostgreSQL or MySQL requires only a little more work.
+Using ant requires a little more work still, since you will need to download and set up the depedencies yourself.

 <a name="MainSteps"></a>

 ## Main steps to doing the koans

-To give you sense the flow here are the steps for getting set up and then working through the koans.
-In the sections that follow we provide more details on these steps.
+To give you sense of the flow, here are the steps for getting set up and then working through the koans.
+In the sections that follow we provide more details.

 **[Step 0](#chooseDatabase):**  Choose the database server and build tool you want to use